Learn more about Alzheimer’s disease treatment at Delta Medical Center in Memphis, TN

 Why consider treatment for Alzheimer’s disease Delta Medical Center in Memphis, TN

 At Delta, we know how difficult it can be to learn that you have Alzheimer’s disease.
 You may have begun to notice your memory is slowly becoming worse, or that certain tasks you have done many times are now more difficult.
 The slow decline in your abilities probably causes you to become frustrated and angry.
 There may be times when you are depressed or enveloped in sadness.
 Additionally, you may have recently developed a sense of hopelessness and fear of what is to come.

-We are a top rated hospital that delivers excellent services to those in need.
+We are a top-rated hospital that delivers excellent services to those in need.
 The staff at Delta is fully committed to providing comprehensive treatment to each person who comes to us for help.
-The integration of our medical hospital and behavioral health programs creates the perfect setting, allowing us to provide you with complete care.
+The integration of our medical hospital and behavioral health clinic creates the perfect setting, allowing us to provide you with complete care.
 Our geriatric unit will teach you life skills needed to address the symptoms associated with Alzheimer’s disease.
 Having Alzheimer’s does not mean that your life is over.
-With the proper care and support you can continue to live a full and happy life.
+With the proper care and support, you can continue to live a full and happy life.